sassoftware/restaf-server/README.md

 TLS_PFX=path to pfx file

-### Passphrase
+### Passphrase for PFX

 This can be specified as follows

 TLS_PW=somevalue

-It appears that for pfx this is a necessity(not really sure but my experience says so)
+It appears that for pfx this is a necessity

 ### CA Bundle

-If you wish the server to use a different CA bundle than what is on the host specific the path to the bundle as follows:
+If you wish the server to use a different CA bundle than what is on the host specify the path to the bundle as follows:

 TLS_CABUNDLE=path